kytta/pj/README.md

+# pj is now on Codeberg

+I've had enough with GitHub.
+This repository is now on Codeberg: https://codeberg.org/kytta/pj.git

+The repository on GitHub will stay archived (read-only) for a few months before I delete it for good.

+<details><summary>Previous README</summary>

 # pj

 `pj` is a tiny project and dependency manager for Python.
 Think of it as a very opinionated and very lightweight